1. What is a Centralized Exchange:

-The major risk to rely on third-parties when safeguarding cryptocurrencies is that if the key is lost, then all the amount gets lost as well.
+Relying on third-parties to safeguard cryptocurrencies presents a major risk.
+If the third-party loses the key, they lose all the amounts as well.
+Decentralized exchanges mitigate this risk by allowing users to hold their own private keys.
 In the past, Exchanges have been ground for copious scams for this very reason, which proves that it much more secure storing crypto in one’s personal digital wallet.

 Fiat/Cryptocurrency Pairs